Code-Institute-Submissions/JacquesIversen-project1/README.md

 - W3 Schools for help, especially with CSS issues.

 ## Content:
 - Homepage from Wikipedia : https://en.wikipedia.org/wiki/2021_Abu_Dhabi_Grand_Prix, Content is not edited.
-Irrelevant infomation spared.
+Irrelevant infomation spared for simplicity and ease of reading for users/visitors.
 - Icons not only from FontAwesome, but also from the LoveRunning project.

 ## Media:
 - Youtube videos, not accurate, but satirical,
-- Photes on homepage from Shuttershock and Pexels.
+- Photos on homepage from Shuttershock and Pexels.
-- Photos on page Max and Lewis, taken from mighty Google.
+- Photos on page Max and Lewis, taken from Google image search.